College of Education

 Course of Study

-Students will take a total of 33 credit hours, including 6 hours of electives in their specialized discipline area or courses leading to the reading endorsement.
+Students will take a total of 33 credit hours, including 6 hours of electives in their specialized discipline area.